o-mariam/Shell_Script/README.md

 # BASH Shell Tool for `date.dat` Data Analysis

-Welcome to the BASH shell tool designed to analyze and display data from the `event.dat` file.
-The dataset in `event.dat` comprises elements structured as follows:
+Welcome to the BASH shell tool designed to analyze and display data from the `date.dat` file.
+The dataset in `date.dat` comprises elements structured as follows:

 ```
 id|lastName|firstName|gender|birthday|joinDate|IP|browserUsed|socialmedia